zgourley/wdi_final/07-week/tdd.md

 To run an individual test you run `rspec myfile_spec.rb`

-To run the tests in a folder you run `rspecmyfoldername`
+To run the tests in a folder you run `rspec myfoldername`

 Let's TDD Checking Credit Cards
 ---